 What kinds of merit-based grants and scholarships does Steward offer?

-The Debbie Robson Merit Scholarship provides four years of full Upper School tuition to a rising ninth grader.
+The Debbie Robson Merit Scholarship provides four years of full Upper School tuition to a rising ninth grader who is new to Steward.
 Recipients are chosen on the basis of academic distinction and extracurricular involvement in areas such as athletics, arts, innovation, or community service.
-This scholarship is available to current Steward students, as well as students who are new to the Upper School in ninth grade.

 At the conclusion of each school year, the academic performance and school conduct of all recipients will be reviewed to ensure they continue to meet the standards established for the programs.